comprna/R2Dtool/README.md

 # convert CHEUI model II output to BED

-bash cheui_to_bed.sh ./test/CHEUI_modelII_subset.txt ./test/out_CHEUI_modelII.bed
+bash ./scripts/cheui_to_bed.sh ./test/CHEUI_modelII_subset.txt ./test/out_CHEUI_modelII.bed

 # annotate bed-like transcriptomic sites with metatranscript coordinates, distance to splice junctions, transcript structure and biotype

-Rscript annotate.R ./test/out_CHEUI_modelII.bed ./test/GRCm39_subset.gtf ./test/out_CHEUI_modelII_annotated.bed
+Rscript ./scripts/annotate.R ./test/out_CHEUI_modelII.bed ./test/GRCm39_subset.gtf ./test/out_CHEUI_modelII_annotated.bed

 # liftover annotated transcriptomic sites

-Rscript lift.R ./test/out_CHEUI_modelII_annotated.bed ./test/GRCm39_subset.gtf ./test/out_CMII_annotated_lifted.bed
+Rscript ./scripts/lift.R ./test/out_CHEUI_modelII_annotated.bed ./test/GRCm39_subset.gtf ./test/out_CMII_annotated_lifted.bed
 ```

 ### Input and output data structure

 txannotate is designed to work with bed-like files with column names in row 1.
+Following UCSC's recommendations, input and output bed files should be tab-delimited plaintext:

-Namely, column 1 should represent transcript, column 2 and 3 should represent the coordinate of interest in zero-based, half open coordinates (e.g. the third nucleotide of a transcript has coordinates (2,3).
-Column 5, representing strand, is assumed as being (+) since the coordinate should be on the + strand.
-Columns 4, and 6 onwards are not modified, and can be used to hold additional information, e.g. predictions of RNA modification stoichiometry, probability, etc. Because the output files will have a header, this may need to be removed prior to opening the file on some genome browsers.
+- column 1 should represent transcript,
+- column 2 and 3 should represent the coordinate of interest in zero-based, half open coordinates (e.g. the third nucleotide of a transcript is represented as (2,3),
+- column 5, representing strand, is assumed as being (+)
+- columns 4, and any column greater than 5 are preserved during annotation or liftover, and may be used to hold additional information, e.g. predictions of RNA modification stoichiometry, probability, etc.

+Note:
+- Because the output files will have a header, this may need to be removed prior to opening the file on some genome browsers.

 ### Annotating transcriptomic sites